10 Swag Bag Ideas Sure To Delight Event Goers

 Notebooks can be left on the seats, so that they’re ready for use the minute attendees sit down for a lecture or conference.

-If you want to provide attendees with a more forward thinking solution, Moleskine has teamed up with Evernote to create a notebook that integrates with Evernote’s note taking app.
+If you want to provide attendees with a more forward thinking solution, Moleskin has teamed up with Evernote to create a notebook that integrates with Evernote’s note taking app.
+Or for a more tech-inspired approach, team up with Rocketbook.

 2. Promotional T-Shirts